TK2008/Getting_and_Cleaning_Data_Course_Project/README.md

 # Getting and Cleaning Data Course Project

-This repository was created for the purpose of Data Science course Getting and Cleaning Data Course Project It contains 4 files:
+This repository was created for the purpose of Data Science course Getting and Cleaning Data Course Project.
+It contains 4 files:
 * README.md - short description of files
 * CodeBook.md - description of work and variables